christosgalano/Chatroom-Server/TO-DO.md

 ### Todo

-- [ ] Add comments
 - [ ] Make the server able to shutdown with "QUIT" input from terminal
-- [ ] Add admit-user
+- [ ] Add admitn
-- [ ] Give admit-user the ability to kick users from the chatroom
+- [ ] Give admin the ability to kick users from the chatroom
-- [ ] Give admit-user the ability to ban permanently users from the chatroom
+- [ ] Give admit the ability to ban permanently users from the chatroom

 ### Done ✓